gameblabla/oswan/README.md

 It used to be based on Alekmaul's Oswan port but significant modifications were done to it.

-This fork is also even more accurate than upstream :
+This fork is also even more accurate than upstream, while still being faster and portable :

-Games are now playing at the proper speed,

-games like Klonoa and Beatmania now sound closer to real hardware.
+Games are now playing at the proper speed, games like Klonoa and Beatmania now sound closer to real hardware.

 A stripped-down version of Minizip is provided as well.
 Minizip is licensed under a 3-clause BSD license.

 The source code (especially the front-end) is incredibly hacked-up :